Grading Philosophy

 - Pokemon completion may favor slabs

-- No duplication unless purpose-driven
+- No duplication unless it serves a clear purpose

 End-State Vision